-This Vegan Lasagna Soup recipe features all your favorite lasagna flavors without all the work!
+This Vegan Lasagna Soup recipe is ready in 30 minutes, meaning you’ll get all your favorite lasagna flavors without all the work!
 You’ll enjoy lasagna noodles smothered in rich marinara tomato soup, and topped with a creamy, cheesy, ricotta topping.

 I love a good lasagna — with the creamy ricotta layers and lots of tender noodles.
 Of course, all those layers are infused with marinara sauce and topped with yummy mozzarella.
 I don’t like skimping on those layers either.
 Are you with me?